cmaxw/devchat-eleventy/src/my-javascript-story/mjs-115-noam-rosenthal.md

 Noam has recently started offering his services and experiences independently after 20 hands-on years in the software industry.
 His most recent position was as a Software Architect working on the Wix Editor at [Wix](https://www.wix.com/), an Israeli cloud-based web development platform.

 Noam was first introduced to programming at the age of seven when he started creating games in [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) language.
 He then went onto  learn HTML.
-Charles and Noam talk about how the programming community has changed over the years and how it is a lot easier now to access information today.
+Charles and Noam talk about how the programming community has changed over the years and how it is a lot easier to access knowledge today.

 **Links**